-The UMass Lowell Department of Civil & Environmental Engineering offers three doctoral programs.
+The UMass Lowell Department of Civil & Environmental Engineering offers two doctoral programs.

 Areas of Concentration

-The areas of concentration within the Doctor of Engineering/Doctor of Philosophy in Civil and Environmental Engineering are:
+The areas of concentration within the Doctor of Philosophy in Civil and Environmental Engineering are:

 In addition to the general degree requirements described earlier, students are required to take the Core Courses in one of the program concentration areas listed below.